borg286/sevtech/README.md

 ### Things to look out for

 * If you see an Enderman you should absolutely try to kill him.
-If you can you should make a Luck 3 totem pole as well.
+In a future release see if you can you should make a Luck 3 totem pole as well.
 Ender pearls are important.
 Endermen will only drop ender dusts.
 You can smelt these in the melter and cast them to ender pearls using the pan cast.

 ## What you can do now